 All IB diploma candidates are required to engage in the study of languages, sciences, mathematics, and social studies in the final two years of the secondary schooling.
 The high standards implicit in the IB examinations assume high levels of achievement and preparation during the Vanguard's pre-diploma in 9th and 10th grade.
 This program is a deliberate compromise between the preference for specialization in some countries and the emphasis on breadth often preferred in others.
 The intent is that students should learn HOW to learn, HOW to analyze, HOW to reach considered conclusions about people, their languages and literature, their ways in society and the scientific forces of the environment.

 Since the International Baccalaureate office was established in Geneva, Switzerland in 1965, the IB program has grown to over 3,555 participating schools in over 144 countries.
 There are now over 1,412 member schools in the United States.
 Florida has 77 IB diploma schools with well over 7,116 students, second only to California.

 Students are often accorded advanced standing and college credit based on the IB work.
 For example, Florida universities award up to 30 credit hours for the IB diploma.

-The IB program began at Vanguard High School in 1994 with a 9th grade pre-IB class of 50 students.
-Since then 884 students have completed the program and graduated.
+The IB program began at Vanguard High School in 1994 with a 9th grade pre-diploma class of 50 students.
+Since then 15 classes have completed the program and graduated.
 Vanguard IB students have been accepted to Harvard, Boston, Cornell, Davidson, Duke, Emory, Furman, Stanford, Wake Forest, U.S. Naval Academy, University of Miami (6 year med program), NYU, Wharton School at University of Pennsylvania, and MIT.
 In the 2011-2012 school year there are 404 students enrolled in the program.